Written by Robyn Keet

 Autonomy.
 Tangible impact.
 Dynamic.
 Mentorship.
 Fun.
 These are the five elements every student wishes to find during their internship but very rarely can it be honestly reported – or at least not all of them!
 My experience at BrightWolves, however, has been all five and more.

 I entered the BrightWolves building on a Monday morning in July, a mix of nerves and excitement, slightly uncertain of what I could expect from my first experience working in Europe and in the world of management consulting.
-I was greeted with open arms (from a COVID-19 appropriate distance, of course!), warm smiles and freshly baked croissants.
+I was greeted with open arms, warm smiles and freshly baked croissants.
 I was immediately made to feel part of the team; a feeling that never faltered for the duration of my internship.

 My internship projects were centered around sustainability.
 The BrightWolves team assigns projects with insight and professionalism – they have an acute awareness of the interests, capabilities and untapped or hidden skills of interns and consultants alike.
 I loved the varied nature of the projects; although they followed the sustainability theme, I worked with different consultants on both internal and external projects that required different approaches to reach the desired outcome.
 This meant that I was exposed to, not only in the harder skills such as time management, structured working and the power of an effective PowerPoint slide, but also softer skills.
 Curious to know what truly stood out during my summer internship at BrightWolves?

 A wolf pack is known to care for one another as individuals; to form a structure that facilitates strong communication; to collaborate and transfer knowledge across generations; and to show curiosity and unwavering loyalty.
 The “Wolf Pack” is a fitting way to describe the BrightWolves team – they make time for one another and embody the true team spirit of celebrating the wins and standing strong besides one another during challenging times.